GorkyDemircn/Possible-Presentation-Ideas-related-to-Information-Systems/README.md

 # Possible Presentation Ideas related to Information-Systems
 It is going to be about my lecture presentation called Fundamentals of Information System.
-I will be creating possible ideas that I can opt.
+I will be creating possible ideas that I can opt from.

 Below, you can see the ideas related to it.